wveducation/teachwv/src/pages/become-a-substitute.md

 ## Who Can I Contact for Assistance?

-For additional information, please contact Christina Haymaker in Certification Services at (304) 558-7010 or via email at [chaymaker@k12.wv.us](mailto:chaymaker@k12.wv.us) with questions.
+For additional information, please contact Alyssa Keedy in the Office of Certification at (304) 558-7010 or [alyssa.keedy@k12.wv.us](mailto:alyssa.keedy@k12.wv.us).